Workout Routine Back And Biceps

 A strong core is crucial for overall stability and functional movement, especially during back exercises.
 Engaging your core not only helps protect your spine but also enables you to lift heavier weights and perform exercises with better form.
 Incorporating core exercises into your routine will not only enhance your overall strength but also improve your performance in other exercises.
 Here are two effective core exercises to include in your back and biceps workout:

-See also Workout Routine At Gym For Beginners
+See also Workout Routines For Abs

 Plank